Henry turned down 'attractive offers'

-The 41-year-old was announced as the Ligue 1 side's new boss on Sunday (NZDT), after the dismissal of Leonardo Jardim two days earlier.
+The 41-year-old was announced as the Ligue 1 side's new boss on Sunday (AEDT), after the dismissal of Leonardo Jardim two days earlier.

 Henry had been linked with Aston Villa before Dean Smith's appointment last week, as well as the Egypt national team.